kiersten-stokes/ibm-personal-collage/index.md

 ## Where I'm From

-That's a great question.
-I made a Voronoi diagram to visualize my various homes across the US.
+That's always a difficult question for me to answer.
+I wrote an R program to generate a Voronoi diagram that visualizes my various homes across the US.
 A **Voronoi diagram** is a "partitioning of a plane with points into convex polygons such that each polygon contains exactly one generating point and every point in a given polygon is closer to its generating point than to any other."
 Each point on the map below represents a place I've lived.

 ![](/voronoi.PNG)